Permanent

 The choice of name for this work will probably seem mysterious to anyone who is not a long-time fan of Grand Prix motor racing.
 This sculpture is actually a portrait of Phil Hill, the first American ever to win the Grand Prix, in 1961.
 Artist Larry Perkins explains: “Phil was a motor racing contemporary, competitor and acquaintance of mine, and much admired for his skills and demeanor.
 This piece attempts to portray the intensity and focus of a race driver “at work”, while offering a virtual suggestion of his car.
 Its namesake is the left-hand curve on the Monaco race track beside the famous Monte Carlo Casino.”

-Mr. Perkins, who has been an active professional sculptor and teacher for 20 years, specializes in figurative bronze works, focusing on people, wildlife, and automobiles, but has recently begun creating non-objective works as well.
-His intent is to intellectually stimulate viewers without indulging in ethical or social controversy.
+Mr. Perkins, who was an active professional sculptor and teacher for over 20 years, specialized in figurative bronze works, focusing on people, wildlife, and automobiles.
+Larry’s work in bronze sculpture earned recognition through pieces exhibited in outdoor public venues, international museum collections, and private hands.
+His intent was to intellectually stimulate viewers without indulging in ethical or social controversy.

 SERENGETI MOON